A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: Results

 with $u,v \in V_p$.
 This is a CG discretization of

 which corresponds to the VEF drift-diffusion equation where the advective term $\paren{\nabla\cdot\E}\!\varphi$ is lagged and moved to the right hand side.

-The ``AMG-S'' column of Table \ref{tab:weak_mock2} shows the convergence on the mock problem when one AMG V-cycle is applied to the symmetrized CG operator instead of the non-symmetric CG operator.
-The method converges and is roughly uniform in iteration counts as the mesh is refined.
-The ``AMG-S3'' column corresponds to the use of three iterations of an inner Richardson iteration to approximate the inverse of the non-symmetric CG operator.
-The Richardson iteration is preconditioned using one V-cycle of AMG on the symmetrized CG operator.
-In other words, this option approximates the inverse of the non-symmetric CG operator with three approximate inversions of the symmetrized CG operator.
-For this option, iterative efficiency generally fell between that of the sparse direct solver and using only AMG on the symmetrized CG operator.
-Inner iterations do reduce the number of total iterations to convergence but, since three V-cycles are performed per preconditioner application, not to the degree that fewer V-cycles are performed.
+The remaining columns of Table \ref{tab:weak_mock2} present the use of AMG applied to the symmetrized VEF operator in Eq.~\ref{eq:sym_bilin} to precondition the original non-symmetric IP VEF system on the mock problem.
+The ``USC-S'' column shows convergence for a preconditioner where one AMG V-cycle is applied to the symmetrized CG operator in place of AMG applied to the non-symmetric operator. \resp[blue][symcl]{In other words, an approximate inverse of the symmetric operator given in Eq.~\ref{eq:sym_bilin} is used to precondition and solve the non-symmetric VEF system.} The method converges and is roughly uniform in iteration counts as the mesh is refined.

+The ``USC-S3'' column corresponds to the use of a preconditioner that uses three iterations of an inner Richardson iteration to approximate the inverse of the non-symmetric CG operator.
+The Richardson iteration is preconditioned using one V-cycle of AMG applied to the symmetrized CG operator.
+In this way, an approximation to the inverse of the original non-symmetric operator is computed while supporting the use of AMG on the symmetrized operator. \resp[blue][symcltwo]{Note that we use a fixed number of iterations and thus do not attempt to converge the inner iteration.
+The intent of the inner iteration is only to provide a preconditioner that more closely approximates the inverse of the non-symmetric operator compared to the USC-S option.} For this preconditioner, iterative efficiency generally fell between that of the sparse direct solver and using only AMG on the symmetrized CG operator.
+This is expected because more computational work is performed at each iteration compared to the USC-S preconditioner.
+Inner iterations do reduce the number of total iterations to convergence but, since three V-cycles are performed per preconditioner application, not to the degree that fewer V-cycles are performed. \resp[orange]{This is corroborated by the solve times also presented in Table \ref{tab:weak_mock2}: on the largest problem size, the USC-S3 method was 40\% more expensive despite requiring 8 fewer iterations than USC-S. }